pkolyvas/nightscout-arm64-nomad/README.md

 # Nightscout Nomad Job

-This is a nomad job template for running the [Nightscout](https://nightscout.github.io) Continuous Glucose Monitor (CGM).
+This is a nomad job template for running the [Nightscout](https://nightscout.github.io) Continuous Glucose Monitor (CGM) on 64-bit ARM platforms.
 I hope it serves as an example for anyone looking to use containerized Nightscout with the Hashi stack.

+I've used this on Rasberry Pi 4Bs, and on AWS Graviton (T4g) instances.

-I've included a separate nomad job for Mongo in case you need it.
+I've included a separate Nomad job for Mongo in case you need it.

 ## Sources